 Does CBD Elevate Liver Enzymes?

-One of the questions my team and I are asked often is whether CBD is safe and if it has any negative effects on pets.
-Because of a recent study, a stern warning from the FDA, and negative coverage in mainstream media outlets, the question has been posed: “Does CBD elevate liver enzymes to dangerous levels?”
-To find out the truth, I consulted the country’s top holistic veterinarians and did a little digging to find the most current research and medical opinion.
+One common question we get from pet parents is whether CBD is safe and if it has any negative effects on pets.
+More specifically, because of a recent study, a stern warning from the FDA, and negative coverage in mainstream media outlets, the question is now: “Does CBD elevate liver enzymes to dangerous levels?”
+To find out the truth, I consulted the country’s top holistic veterinarians and did a little digging to find what’s really behind this warning from the FDA, as well as what the most current research and medical opinion actually show.

 A New study on the “Observed Impact of Long-term Consumption of Oral Cannabidiol on Liver Function in Healthy Adults” has reported no evidence of liver toxicity associated with CBD.
 “Observational data gathered from 839 participants — ages 18–75 from across the U.S. and known to be taking hemp-derived CBD products orally for a minimum of 30 days — showed that CBD at the doses consumed in the study is not associated with clinical liver toxicity.
 Previous studies have suggested that prescribed cannabidiol (CBD) products may cause elevations in liver tests (LT).”